halocore099/navitank.xyz/README.md

 ```bash
 git clone https://github.com/yourusername/navitank.xyz.git
 ```
-**Caution: Some functions of the website are hosted by Cloudflare Workers, the functionality of the website may be limited.**
+**Caution: Some functions of the website are hosted by Cloudflare Workers and Vercel, the functionality of the website may be limited.**

 # Beware: This is a work in progress.